LearnDSML/blog/_posts/2020-05-18-Regression.md

 - Pruning : Pruning is used extensively while building CART models.
 It simply removes the nodes which add little predictive power for the problem in hand.
 - Regularization : This is the technique we are going to discuss in more details.
 Simply put, it introduces a cost term for bringing in more features with the objective function.
 Hence, it tries to push the coefficients for many variables to zero and hence reduce cost term.

-Now, there are few ways you can avoid over fitting your model on training data like cross-validation sampling, reducing number of features, pruning, regularization etc. We will talk about cross-validation sampling, reducing number of features, pruning on next coming lectures.
+Now, there are few ways you can **avoid over fitting your model on training data like cross-validation sampling, reducing number of features, pruning, regularization etc**.

-So now , I will only talk about Regularization in regression models.

 Regularization basically adds the penalty as model complexity increases.
 Below is the equation of cost function Regularization parameter (lambda) penalizes all the parameters except intercept so that model generalizes the data and won’t over fit.

-Regularization basics
 A simple linear regression is an equation to estimate y, given a bunch of x.
 The equation looks something as follows :

 y = a1x1 + a2x2  + a3x3 + a4x4 .......